SuperLowLevel/SuperLowLevel.github.io/_posts/activities/2022-01-01-Reading&thinking&sharing-activities.md

 ---
 title:  'Our Reading & Thinking & Sharing activity'  #  Paper title, covered by ''
-teser: reading_bai.jpg
+teser: reading_bai1.jpg
 type:  activities
-tag : Award
+tag : Activities
 introduction: It's a weekly activity
 layout: activitiespost  #  Do not change this
 date:   2022-01-05 11:59:59 +0800  # paper pub data, only change year and month according to this format